• broken image

 WHO WE ARE

-We are a firm of stockbrokers united by our belief in growth investing for the long term.
+We are a firm of stock pickers united by our belief in growth investing for the long term.
 We each have different ways of analyzing companies and managing client accounts, but we work together to tap the group's diversity of ideas and opinions.

 Although we share information, we often don't invest in the same stocks or at the same time.
 In fact, we occasionally find ourselves on opposite sides of a security.

-While each broker is responsible for his or her own investment decisions, we are aided by our analyst colleagues who scour the market for growth opportunities; our account managers who help execute our investment programs and help clients; and our traders who connect us to the markets.
+While each account manager is responsible for his or her own investment decisions, we are aided by our analyst colleagues who scour the market for growth opportunities; our account managers who help execute our investment programs and help clients; and our traders who connect us to the markets.

 GGHC is member of NYSE Euronext, FINRA and SIPC and is a SEC Registered Investment Adviser.